 Did You Know?

-When chatting up Anna, Barney mentions Frank Gehry; an extremely famous, award-winning architect.
-In 2010, Vanity Fair heralded him as "the most important architect of our age" See more
+When chatting up Anna, Ted mentions Frank Gehry; an extremely famous, award-winning architect.
+In 2010, Vanity Fair heralded him as "the most important architect of our age".
+See more

 [Anna is reading Barney's letter